edwardsmarkf/server-migration/README.md

 ####  *  preliminary  *

+check the ffmpeg install:
 ```
  more   /root/ffmpeg-install-logs/99-test.bsh.log   ;    ### look for results
 ```

+check all installations for version numbers:  (this may need to be ran TWICE)
 ```
  bash    /root/server-migration/bash-misc/version_test.bsh    ;    ## notice no dash-v-x switches!
 ```

 \### define/create domain (if it does not yet exist) using new IP into local etc.hosts file
 ```
  export DOMAIN='zzyzxzzyzx.com'  ;